-LASIK (laser in-situ keratomileusis) is the most common laser surgery for correcting nearsightedness (myopia) and astigmatism.
+LASIK (laser in-situ keratomileusis) is a surgery that flattens the cornea.
+It is the most common laser surgery for correcting nearsightedness (myopia) and astigmatism.
 LASIK makes a small flap in the cornea and removes some of the tissue exposed by the flap.
 The laser removes tissue from the cornea very accurately without damaging nearby tissues.

 LASIK is an outpatient procedure.
 It is done under local anesthesia in a surgeon's office or a same-day surgery center.
 The operation on one eye takes about 10 to 15 minutes.
 The entire process usually takes less than 2 hours, including preparation time, care right after the surgery, and paperwork.

 After surgery, you may wear a patch or contact lens on the eye and get a prescription for pain medicine.
 Someone must drive you home and then back to the surgeon's office the next day.
 During this second visit, the surgeon will examine your eye and prescribe eyedrops to prevent infection and reduce inflammation.
 More follow-up visits are required, usually the next week and then throughout the first year after surgery.

 LASIK usually requires very little recovery time.
 Most people who have the surgery see quite well the next day.
 There is little or no pain after LASIK.

 LASIK is an elective, cosmetic procedure that is done to correct nearsightedness in otherwise healthy eyes.

 LASIK surgery may be used to correct mild to moderate nearsightedness.
 It is also thought to be the best procedure for correcting high nearsightedness (greater than 7 diopters), although the results of surgery become harder to predict with higher amounts of nearsightedness.